-5. In the Print Settings dialog that opens:
+- 5. In the Print Settings dialog that opens: - a) Select Mirror Image if you want to your print jobs to be mirrored.

 Selecting this option does not reverse the ink order automatically: you will need to do this on the DFE Server.